telerik/blazor-docs/components/grid/export/events.md

 </TelerikGrid>

 @code {
     private async Task OnExcelBeforeExport(GridBeforeExcelExportEventArgs args)
     {
+        //export a hidden column (Visible set to false)

+        var exportableHiddenColumn = new ExcelExportableColumn()
+        {
+            Title = "Product Id",
+            Field = nameof(SampleData.ProductId)
+        };

+        args.Columns.Insert(0, exportableHiddenColumn);

         //customize the width of the first column when exporting args.Columns[0].Width = "200px";

         //change the format of the exported column
         //the BuiltInNumberFormats is part of the Telerik.Documents.SpreadsheetStreaming namespace args.Columns[3].NumberFormat = BuiltInNumberFormats.GetCurrency2();

         //export only the first 4 columns in the Grid args.Columns = (args.Columns.Take(4)).ToList();

         //export the SelectedItems
         args.Data = SelectedItems;

         //set the IsCancelled flag to true if you want to cancel the OnBeforeExport event args.IsCancelled = false;
     }

     private IEnumerable<object> SelectedItems = Enumerable.Empty<object>();